 Acne fighting ingredients

 Acne is one of the most common skin disorder.
 In the UK alone, acne vulgaris affects approximately eight to ten million individuals each year.
-Whilst it is common perceived to be a disorder of adolescence, affecting some 85% of all teenagers, statistics show that its prevalence remains high well onto later life.
+Whilst it is commonly perceived to be a disorder of adolescence, affecting some 85% of all teenagers, statistics show that its prevalence remains high well onto later life.
 Acne affects some 40-50% of men and women in their twenties, and may still affect up to 10-20% in their forties and fifties.

 Abnormal follicular desquamation leads to micro-comedone formation, which is the primary lesion in acne vulgaris.
 Sebum secretion, which typically increases at puberty leads to accumulation in the blocked follicle, which encourages proliferation of P.Acnes.
 This incites an inflammatory response, which may lead to the development of papules, pustules, nodules or cysts.
 Thus acne can be classified in terms of the primary lesion.